 Finally, we learned about revised books.
 Revised books are books that keep the same general content but are republished with new information as well.
 When referencing a revised book, be sure to use the edition of the book you read.
 Using these steps, you are now well on your way to being an expert in citing books in your reference page.

-After watching this lesson, you should be able to locate how to cite different books for a reference page of an essay based on APA style.
+After watching this lesson, you should be able to locate how to cite different books for a reference page of an essay based on both APA style and MLA style.